Academic Writing for Secondary Students

 Strong writers are developed from studying the craft of writing.
 Learners should be prepared to engage texts from their favorite hobbies whether that be video gaming, anime, fashion, or sports.

-This course is offered at two levels:
+This course is offered at two times:

 About the instructor: